CosmoStat/wf-psf/README.md

 If you use `wf-psf` in a scientific publication, we would appreciate citations to the following paper:

-[Rethinking data-driven point spread function modeling with a differentiable optical model](https://arxiv.org/abs/0000.00000), T. Liaudat, J.-L. Starck, M. Kilbinger, P.-A. Frugier, submitted, 2022.
+*Rethinking data-driven point spread function modeling with a differentiable optical model*, T. Liaudat, J.-L. Starck, M. Kilbinger, P.-A. Frugier, [arXiv:2203.04908](http://arxiv.org/abs/2203.04908), 2022.

 The BibTeX citation is the following: